Frasier Crane: Reception on the character

 Robert Bianco from USA Today considered Frasier Crane masculine in the days of "Fred Astaire and William Powell" instead of recent "beer-belching" days of the reality show, Survivor.
-Bianco found series of Frasier's love life repetitive and "tiring".
+Bianco found the series of Frasier's love life repetitive and "tiring".
 Gillian Flynn from Entertainment Weekly considered Frasier Crane's "diction" an inspiration of Fringes Walter Bishop (John Noble), who has an addition of "daffiness" of roles portrayed by actor Christopher Lloyd.
 Joe Sixpack, a pseudonymous name for writer Don Russell, called Frasier an "insufferable twerp".
-An internet user from Ken Levine's blog considered Frasier a successor to more prestigious, experienced Bostonian medical doctor and surgeon Charles Winchester (David Ogden Stiers) from the television series M*A*S*H. However, Levine did not acknowledge it when Frasier was the new character in Cheers in 1984.
+An internet user from Ken Levine's blog considered Frasier a successor to more prestigious, experienced Bostonian medical doctor and surgeon Charles Winchester (David Ogden Stiers) from the television series M*A*S*H. However, Levine did not consider the comparison when Frasier was introduced in Cheers in 1984.
 (Coincidentally, in the Frasier episode "Fathers and Son" (2003), actor Stiers, portrayer of Winchester, appears as Hester Crane's former lab assistant Leland Barton, who is suspected as Frasier and Niles' biological father.)Television Without Pity called Frasier "snooty and pretentious", even if he may be "smart" on television and a "rare" species of all characters.
-Steve Silverman from Screen Junkies praised Kelsey Grammer's performance as Frasier Crane but found them "predictable".
+Steve Silverman from Screen Junkies praised Kelsey Grammer's performances as Frasier Crane but found them "predictable".
 Silverman thought that Grammer did not deserve an Emmy, especially in 1998.
-In note, Silverman deemed the character Frasier as "a windbag with a sense of humor" and "a whining schoolboy with a series of lame excuses."
-Lance Mannion from his Typepad blog depicted Grammer as partially responsible for turning Cheers "from a light romantic into farce" by physical comedy.
+In a note, Silverman deemed the character Frasier as "a windbag with a sense of humor" and "a whining schoolboy with a series of lame excuses."

-Reviewers on Frasier and Lilith
+Reception on Frasier and Lilith

 Martha Nolan from The New York Times called Frasier and Lilith "repressed" when married together in Cheers.
-Josh Bell from About.com called Frasier and his ex-wife Lilith Sternin one of the "best sitcom divorced couples" of all-time.
-Steven H. Scheuer from Sarasota Herald-Tribune considered Lilith's significance to and marriage with Frasier "fun" to watch, especially when, in "Severe Crane Damage" (1990), she used comparisons between "the duller good boy" Frasier and "the interesting bad boy" Sam Malone as "psychiatric examples of the good boy-bad boy syndrome".
+Josh Bell from About.com called Frasier and his ex-wife Lilith Sternin one of the "best sitcom divorced couples" of all time.
+Steven H. Scheuer from Sarasota Herald-Tribune considered Lilith's significance to and marriage with Frasier "fun" to watch, especially when, in "Severe Crane Damage" (1990), she uses comparisons between "the duller good boy" Frasier and "the interesting bad boy" Sam Malone as "psychiatric examples of the good boy-bad boy syndrome".
 Faye Zuckerman and John Martin from The New York Times called their marriage in Cheers a hilariously "perfect mismatch".
 Television critic Kevin McDonough from New York praised Kelsey Grammer and Bebe Neuwirth's performances as "repressed individuals" and "separate couple on TV" with "acidic and hilarious" chemistry together.
-Lance Mannion referred to Frasier and Lilith as separate halves of Diane Chambers.